oracle-livelabs/analytics-ai/ontology-mapping/1-overview-and-highlights/overview-and-highlights.md

 # Introduction

-Oracle Cloud Infrastructure (OCI) Generative AI is a fully managed service for seamlessly integrating these versatile language models into a wide range of use cases, including writing assistance, summarization, analysis, and chat.
+Oracle Cloud Infrastructure (OCI) Generative AI is a fully managed service for seamlessly integrating versatile language models into a wide range of use cases, including writing assistance, summarization, analysis, and chat.

 ## About this Workshop